 Practice Academic Honesty.

-DISCIPLINE: Students who choose not to follow these expectations face the following consequences: Warning and Loss of participation points Seat Change Detention with Phone call home or parent/teacher/student conference REFERRAL to OFFICE
+DISCIPLINE: Students who choose not to follow these expectations face the following consequences: Warning and Loss of participation points Seat Change Detention Essay with contact to home or parent/teacher/student conference REFERRAL to OFFICE

 GRADESHow will studio projects be graded?I will evaluate your projects using a rubric with a numerical value for; does not meet the standard, partially meets the standard, meets the standard, or exceeds the standard.
 The rubric will consider five aspects; Effort, Creativity, Following Directions, Craftsmanship, and Participation.SCORING: A point system will be used in this class.
 Assignments are weighted as noted below: PROJECTS 65% QUIZZES & TESTS & WRITTEN ASSIGNMENTS 10% ART NOTEBOOK 25% and the final grade will be based on the percentage earned by the student using the following PSUSD scale: